elfacht/craft-deploy/README.md

 # Craft CMS Deployment

-A bash script to run on staging and production servers.
+A bash script for zero-downtime Craft CMS deployment to run on production servers.
 Inspired by the  Capistrano routine. **This script is still beta!
 Please use it very carefully!**

 ## Usage